-The relationship between temporal continuity on the neuronal level and self-consciousness on the psychological level is of interest given that psychologically the self can indeed be characterized by its continuous nature, specifically self-continuity resulting in personal identity (Northoff, 2017).
-The self has been demonstrated to delay reward choice more strongly than nonself (Ersner-Hershfield, Wimmer, & Knutson, 2009)-the self thus appears to infuse temporal delay with temporal continuity into psychological functions such as reward.
-This is even more interesting given that the ACW on the cellular level has been related to the degree to which monkeys can delay reward delivery (Murray et al., 2014).
-Temporal continuity, on both the neuronal and psychological levels, thus seem to provide the "glue," or "common currency," between the brain and the self.
+The relationship between temporal continuity on the neuronal level and selfconsciousness on the psychological level is of interest given that psychologically the self can indeed be characterized by its continuous nature, specifically self-continuity resulting in personal identity [Northoff, 2017].
+The self has been demonstrated to delay reward choice more strongly than non-self [Ersner-Hershfield et al., 2009b] - the self thus appears to infuse temporal delay with temporal continuity into psychological functions such as reward.
+This is even more interesting given that the ACW on the cellular level has been related to the degree to which monkeys can delay reward delivery [Murray et al., 2014].
+Temporal continuity, on both the neuronal and psychological levels, thus seem to provide the "glue", or "common currency", between the brain and the self.

-4.3 | "Temporal integration" of spontaneous activity and self-consciousness
+"Temporal integration" of spontaneous activity and self-consciousness